celeste-smith/celeste-smith-1/assignment_2_linear_regression_model/README.md

 GitHub Documentation
 Various Rust community forums and AI-related tutorials

-Conclusion
+## Conclusion

 This project provided a foundational understanding of using Rust for AI/ML tasks.
-By following a structured approach, I was able to implement and train a simple linear regression model successfully.
+By following a structured approach, I was able to implement and train a simple linear regression model of which I am not sure if it was successful or not.
 However, I recognize that Rust is a complex language, and I will need to invest more time in learning it properly.
 Future improvements could include expanding to polynomial regression or using different activation functions.